BashSupport/BashSupport/bashsupport/README.txt

 --------
    This work is licensed under the terms of the Apache 2.0 license.
    Read the file LICENSE.txt for further details.

+   Please see NOTICE for further details about the license and included code of other developers.

 Developer information:
 ----------------------